 Another aristocrat chose 'abstention', saying, 'No, I don't care what the slaves do, so I like it.'
 Aristocrats who choose to abstain can place a small coin token from the shared pool and declare either 'the right to get a balance power token' or 'the right to get a mediator token'.

 In such a situation, the council gathered a total of 3 power tokens for 'agree' and a total of 3 power tokens for 'disagree', and the vote was completed.
 The decision of approval or disapproval is decided by the total number of power tokens, but this time it was the same number, so ...

 The aristocrat with the mediator token decides the victory or defeat.
 The mediator declared the adoption of 'opposite', saying that 'in view of the kingdom's economy, slaves should not be released.'

 When the vote is over, the power token placed in the center of the balance will be distributed by the 'noble who abstained and declared the acquisition of power tokens'.
 This time there was only one abstainer, so the tokens were taken.
 If it is not divisible by distribution, the remainder will be carried over to the next time.

 Then place the power token used for the adopted 'opposite' vote in the center of the balance.
 In other words, the power tokens used in the previous agenda will be distributed to the aristocrats who abstained in the next agenda.
 In addition, the power token of the side that was not adopted will be returned to the aristocrat who voted.

 When you're done voting, flip the dilemma card over and read the 'opposite' storyline.
-As a result of opposition to the liberation of slaves, wealth was brought into the kingdom, and more information on the golden map was obtained from the merchants.
+As a result of opposition to the liberation of slaves, wealth was brought to the kingdom, and more information on the golden map was obtained from the merchants.
 In addition to the storyline, the dilemma card has 'economic power +2' and an envelope icon of '41'.

 After removing the envelope, open it on the spot and read the story on the story card.
 Some story cards have a signature line ...